 Affectionate, playful, mischievous, relentless, prowling, predator.
 Cat-lover or not, none of us can escape the devastating impacts they are having on Australia’s wildlife.
 Cats inhabit almost all of Australia and continue to drive many native species toward extinction.

 Cats have caused more environmental damage in Australia than any other continent in the world.

-Sadly, Australian wildlife, like endangered numbats and night parrots, have proven particularly susceptible to feral cats and roaming cats (including pet cats that are allowed out to roam).
+Sadly, Australian wildlife, like endangered numbats and night parrots, have proven particularly susceptible to feral cats and roaming pet cats.
 Cats are the perfect hunter, being patient, silent and adaptable.
 Not only are so many of our native animals the perfect-sized prey for cats, they’re also at a big disadvantage since they aren’t used to being hunted by something like a cat.